-Prior to joining WRI, Xiangyi was an Associate in Research at Duke Environmental Law and Policy Clinic, where she supported economic, policy and legal research in several cases regarding energy, climate and environment.
-She also has experiences in China and Ecuador, working with national and local government, and non-profit organizations.
+Prior to joining WRI, Xiangyi was an Associate in Research at Duke Environmental Law and Policy Clinic, where she supported economic, policy and legal research in several cases.
+She also has project experiences in China, Ecuador, and the United States, working with national and local government, and non-profit organizations.

 Xiangyi holds a Master of Environmental Management degree, and a Certificate of International Development Policy from Duke University.
 She earned her Bachelor's degree in Environmental Economics from Renmin University of China in Beijing.